 Generally regarded as the ‘wear and tear’ type of arthritis, factors such as joint injuries among others can lead to its development.

-For those who suffer from this condition, previous research suggests that non-steroidal anti-inflammatory drugs (NSAIDS) are usually a better choice than medicine such as acetaminophen.
-However, some research suggests that even NSAIDS are not effective for long-term management of arthritis symptoms.
+For those who suffer from this condition, previous research suggests that non-steroidal anti-inflammatory drugs (NSAIDs) are usually a better choice than medicine such as acetaminophen.
+However, some research suggests that even NSAIDs are not effective for the long-term management of arthritis symptoms.

 Does purple passion fruit peel extract relieve arthritis symptoms?